 The government began consultation on proposals for amendments to the allocation regulations related to the non-delivery disincentive for Contracts for Difference (an electricity price stabilization mechanism).
 The consultation was published alongside separate consultations on other related matters and would close on 5 November 2014.

-Source: Contract for Difference for non-UK Renewable Electricity Projects, Department for Energy and Climate Change
+Source: EMR: Contracts for Difference (Allocation) Regulations – Consultation on non-delivery disincentive exemptions, Department for Energy and Climate Change

 Links: Consultation document

-Source: Innovate to Accumulate: The Government's approach to low carbon innovation, Second Report (Session 2014ï¿½15), HC 344, House of Commons Energy and Climate Change Select Committee, TSO
+Source: The Green Deal: Watching brief (part 2), Third Report (Session 201415), HC 348, House of Commons Energy and Climate Change Select Committee, TSO